 Evidence: For most employees, wages and benefits are established in collective bargaining agreements.
 These contracts provide a mechanism for the resolution of disputes between the parties over the amount or administration of wages and benefits.
-The annual raise provided to Personal Services/non-unionized staff was 2.25%.
-This rate of increase was at the lower end of the range of collectively bargained rate increases (2.25% to 2.75%) provided to unionized staff.
+The annual raise provided to most unionized and non-unionized staff was 3.5%.
+Bargaining with the Bus Services employees is in the post-fact finding stage.
 The Superintendent receives a comparative statewide data from the Vermont Superintendents Association, analyzing by position Central Office and building-based administrators and Central Office support staff.
 The VSA data is self-reported from schools and does not take into account differing job descriptions and duties for similarly titled positions hence often the report is comparing apples to oranges.
 HR uses other sources such as the Bureau of Labor Statistics to get more accurate and appropriate salary ranges.
 Additionally, HR compares the actual job duties of similar positions by consulting with school districts in Chittenden County.
 HR provides salary range information to hiring administrators.
-A compensation/classification plan with a corresponding compensation policy/procedure is very important to ensure fair and equitable pay and aids in efforts to attract the best and most gualified applicants.
+A compensation/classification plan with a corresponding compensation policy/procedure is very important to ensure fair and equitable pay and aids in efforts to attract the best and most qualified applicants.
 This most significantly impacts non-union staff who seek comparability in compensation.
-Funding for a compensation study was not supported in the current years budget.
+Funding for a compensation study was not supported in the current year's budget.
 The Superintendent is exploring temporary reductions in other administrative areas in order to fund a compensation study.
 A study would provide hard data to enable any corrective action and measurable compliance with this limitation.